 I so love this Puto Cheese recipe.
 So soft and fluffy and definitely better tasting than the Puto mix you buy in a box but equally easy to make.
 You will never think of buying ready mix Puto after trying this!

-For this Puto Cheese recipe, I used the cheese that I brought from the Philippines from my last visit.
-Hehe, yes that was about 4 months ago and they are still good.
-I bought some packs and freeze them.
-I learned this from a Filipina friend I met here in Germany and I could say it works.
-The common cheese we have in the Philippines are packed in foil and boxed and you usually get them from the shelves and not in the fridge section of a grocery store.
-The most popular brand is Kraft Eden cheese and I read that it is the equivalent or similar to Kraft Velveeta in US.
-But I guess other cheeses would do, like Gouda.
-I would try it next time so I can say for sure.
+I get this question a lot and I know why.
+In the Philippines, the common cheese you can get is packed in foil and boxed and you usually get them from the shelves and not in the fridge section of a grocery store.
+The most popular brand is Kraft Eden cheese and I read that it is the equivalent or similar to Kraft Velveeta in the US.

 - 1 cup flour